 Having looked at the nutrition facts of black lentils, you may be interested in adding them to your weight loss diet plan.
 First, however, it is essential to ask yourself if they are the best type of lentils for weight loss.

 So, are they the best?
-This is one of the most controversial debates about lentils because the nutritional value of each type of lentil varies significantly.
+This is one of the most controversial debates about lentils because the nutritional value of each type of lentil varies slightly.
 For instance, black lentils have a higher protein content than green or red lentils.

 So, based on these examples, you may find it difficult to declare the best type of lentils for weight loss.
 Ultimately, much lies in your overall diet.
 For example, if you follow a high protein diet, black lentils may be the best option.
 However, if you follow a low-carb weight loss diet plan, then red or green lentils are the best pick.